 # 24 Czech Republic

 Before Michael and I moved back to the US from the UK, we decided to go on a mini EU tour.
 Our first stop was in Prague, Czech Republic.
+WE LOVE PRAGUE!
 I am so happy it was our first stop.

 Prague Castle is a site that you should visit.
 It has a long and rich history, with its origins dating back to the 9th century.
 It has been home to kings, emperors, and presidents throughout the centuries and has continuously expanded and rebuilt.
 It is one of the largest castle complexes in the world, covering an area of over 70,000 square meters.
 It feels like its own mini compound.
 Through the first courtyard, you’re led into the second courtyard.
 Here you’ll immediately be struck with the image of St. Vitus Cathedral looming overhead.
-St. Vitus is one of the best examples of Gothic architecture in Prague.
-And its silhouette creates the iconic skyline when looking up at Prague Castle from below.
+St. Vitus is one of the best examples of Gothic architecture in Prague and its silhouette creates the iconic skyline when looking up at Prague Castle from below.
+St. Vitus Cathedral stands as the crown jewel, its gothic architecture featuring intricate gold accents and stunning stained glass windows.
+The daily changing of the guard at noon adds a touch of royal pageantry to the experience.

 There is a lot to explore once inside, but something I want to point out is the final area to explore is the narrow street named Golden Lane.
 Golden Lane is a row of miniature houses built in the 16th century in the mannerism style of architecture.
 These served as homes to the castle’s servants.
 Although these little houses are now only home to touristy gift shops and miniature museums, try to spend your time studying the design and colors of the exterior of each house.
 Look up at the windows and tiny roof tiles.
 Also, don’t miss House #22, the blue house home to Franz Kafka.